 I caught an early morning bus from Whangarei to Auckland, where I picked up my little car.
 One footnote about the busses: if it’s on your route, choose Skip!
 They are way cheaper than any other, comfortable, arrive on time and as I said: very cheap!

-Hamilton is known as the “Chlamydia Capital”.
-This is not why I came here, but have to highlight two places that make this city worthy of a visit.
+Hamilton is known as the “Chlamydia Capital” but this is not why I came here.
+Instead, I have to highlight two places that make this city worthy of a visit.